scrabbletank/farhome-rules/dmsguide.md

 - level 1 players are pretty much adventurers who have just picked up a weapon
 - how I intend the rules to be run vs how you run the rules
-- magical world, not low magic, not high magic, somewhere inbetween
+- magical world, not low magic, not high magic, somewhere in between
 - dangerous world, small bit on the world the rules were created for

 - what you need to play (town, dungeon, players)